Commercial Digital Signage vs. TVs: What’s the Difference?

 The only real con of commercial digital signage displays is that they can be incredibly expensive.
 What is expensive is not only the displays but also the installation of the screens and the maintenance that some screens will require.

-On top of that, you will have to pay for a digital signage solution, which can get pretty pricy.
-One way to get great content while not breaking the bank is to go with Loop TV’s digital signage solution which is completely free and highly capable of providing you with top-of-the-line digital signage.
+On top of that, you will have to pay for a digital signage solution, which can get pretty pricey.
+One way to get great content while not breaking the bank is to go with Loop TV’s digital signage solution which is highly capable of providing you with top-of-the-line digital signage.